 During the 1990’s, more drama classes were added, and the Pius Players was full of acting hopefuls.
 Approximately 40% or more of the student population was involved in music, dance, drama or art.
 Highlight shows were: The Boy Friend, The Sound of Music, Camelot, Fiddler on the Roof, Plain and Fancy, The Wiz, Godspell, South Pacific, and Over Here.

-The Pius Players were now performing four to five shows every year-a fall play, a one-act play, a children’s musical and a spring musical.
+The Pius Players were now performing at least three shows every year-a fall play, a one-act play and/or a children’s show, and a spring musical.
 The drama department became a co-curricular program, not simply a club.
-Every Spring, two days were set aside for tour shows for our feeder schools in order to promote the program.
+Every spring, two days were set aside for tour shows for our feeder schools in order to promote the program.
 In the 2000s, productions such as Into the Woods, She Loves Me, Star Mites, Grease, West Side Story, and Oklahoma packed the theatre.
-During the last twenty-one years, eight different drama courses have been created and are currently offered.
-To date, at least 70% of the student body enjoys a class in the arts.
+More recently, sold-out musicals such as Beauty & the Beast, The Sound of Music, Godspell and Grease and fall plays like Arsenic and Old Lace, Shakespeare's The Tempest, and The Butler Did It, Again! have kept audiences coming back for more.
+During the last twenty-one years, eight different drama courses have been offered and at least 70% of the student body now enjoys a class in the arts.